Post-Game Review: The 20-Minute Elite Review Model

 What's the best way to use Powercoach to guide our next training focus?

 Look at the phase you under-performed in.
 Each phase maps to specific drills — for example, contest losses in defensive 50 map to stoppage-exit drills.
 The phase tells you what to train.
+It is also important not neglect what worked in the game.
+This should also be reflected in training and mindset towards turning our strengths in weapons.

 What should I look at to understand whether our game plan actually worked?

 Magic Margin and chain length together.
-If Magic Margin says you controlled the game and chain length says your offence was clean, your plan worked — even if the scoreboard didn't reward it that day.
+If Magic Margin says you controlled the game and chain length says your offence was effective, your plan worked — even if the scoreboard didn't reward it that day.
 If either is off, the plan needs adjustment.

 That's the series